named-data/NLSR/docs/manpages/nlsrc.rst

     ``withdraw <name> delete``

       ``delete``
-        Withdraw a prefix and also delete it from the nlsr.conf file
+        Withdraw a prefix and also delete it from the nlsr.conf file residing in the state-dir

 Notes
 -----